TaniaD13/handbook/qa.md

 If you want to make sure you send along all the possible information, you could use a tool like [http://supportdetails.com/](Support Details) that snags a lot of stuff and allows you to email it or PDF it.

-### 4. Make note of which template/page the bug can be found on
+### 4. Make note of which template/page the bug is on

 If it's on the /blog or the /contact-us page, or if it can be found in a specific partial such as the header or the footer, let the developer know that as quickly as possible.